dessalines/thumb-key/README.md

 [Much research went into MessagEase's design](https://www.exideas.com/ME/ICMI2003Paper.pdf), and many of its users can do > 50 words per minute.

-MessagEase is unfortunately unmaintained, and Thumb-Key uses a better alternating-thumb layout letter position (although the original MessagEase Keyboard layout is available in the settings).
+MessagEase is unfortunately unmaintained, and Thumb-Key uses a better alternating-thumb layout letter position (although the original MessagEase keyboard layout is available in the settings).

-### Thumb-Key Letter Positions
+### Thumb-Key letter positions

 - Large keys are in a predictable 9-key grid.
 Eventually, you should be able to keep your eyes on the text input area, rather than hunting-and-pecking for letters, approximating touch-typing.
 - Letter positions are based on [English text letter frequency](https://en.m.wikipedia.org/wiki/Letter_frequency).
 The most common letters are: **ETAOINSHR**.
 These 9 letters alone make up ~70% of all English text.